maddox-j/rumour_detection_in_the_wild/README.md

 - `<drop_amount>` is the amount of ablation to be used.

 We then use the training command for this newly created dataset as above.

-### Visualisations
-All of the visualisations that have been created for the purposes of this dissertation are loclated in the `notebooks` directory.